Ford and Shelby in the 1960s

 It traveled less than 18,000 km from new, significantly for its promotional activities.
 When it was to restore it the experts were astonished by its authentic condition.
 This restoration that just ended had lasted four years and the car was established in the most detailed configuration from its glorious exhibition at Sebring half a century earlier.

-This historically important example of one of the most elegant road cars of the twentieth century is estimated $ 4M for sale by Mecum in Monterey on August 20, lot S103.
+This historically important example of one of the most elegant road cars of the twentieth century was sold for $ 4.4M before fees by Mecum on August 20, 2016, lot S103.

 Ford hopes that the commercial success of this vehicle will be at the level of its performance and the arrival from UK in the USA of a first demonstration car in the road legal version is eagerly awaited.
 Its promotional tour is extensive with a culmination at Sebring where it makes the parade throughout the weekend of the event.
 Four pages are devoted to it in Playboy magazine in July 1966.